• Home

 However, there is a limit to how different a tripod can be given the size, weight, and material constraints on travel tripods.
 So most of these features are nice to have but are not necessary.
 As always, you’ll have to decide what features are most important to you.

 The tripods in each list are ordered by retail price, from least expensive to most expensive.
-We cover what we believe are the best travel tripods on the market today.
-For each tripod, we’ll explain its key strengths, and why we’ve chosen to include it on the list.
+For each tripod, we’ll explain its key strengths and why we’ve chosen to include it.

 Best Mini Tripods for Travel